Jupiepy/Jupiepy/README.md

 - 🧠 Optimization ideas — GA/PSO for portfolio allocation
 - 📚 Whatever finance + code problem I happen to be reading about

 Mostly learning in public.
-Feedback always welcome！
+Feedback always welcome